kamilz12/VehicleManagement/README.md

 - [ ] Add a maintenance table for handling vehicle servicing.
 - [ ] Implement CRUD operations for adding user vehicles.
-- [ ] Import data from the REST API into the database.
+- [ ] Import data from the REST API into the database such as fuelconsumption
+- [ ] Update vehicle table only for admin with button on main page
 - [ ] Create a user interface.

 ## Usage